PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

    .. only:: tag_Windows

-      We are building currently for `Windows`.
+      We are building currently for Windows via tag.

       .. need:: Need Tag Windows
          :id: N_VARIANT_TAG_WINDOWS

    .. only:: tag_MacOS

-      We are building currently for `MacOS`.
+      We are building currently for MacOS via tag.

       .. need:: Need Tag MacOS
          :id: N_VARIANT_TAG_MACOS

    .. only:: tag_Linux

-      We are building currently for `Linux`.
+      We are building currently for Linux via tag.

       .. need:: Need Tag Linux
          :id: N_VARIANT_TAG_LINUX